ra1u/redis-dart/README.md

 [Redis](http://redis.io/) protocol  parser and client It is designed to be fast and simple to use.

-### Curretly supported features:
+### Currently supported features:

 * raw commands - this enables sending any command as raw data
-* unicode - strings are UTF8 encoded swen sending and decoded when received
+* Unicode - strings are UTF8 encoded swensending and decoded when received
 * [transactions](http://redis.io/topics/transactions) for executing multiple commands in atomic way
-* [pubsub](http://redis.io/topics/pubsub) helper for dispatcing messgaes trough single connection
+* [pubsub](http://redis.io/topics/pubsub) helper for dispatching messages trough single connection
-* performance - this counts as feture too
+* performance - this counts as future too

 ## Simple

-Redis protocol is coposition of array, strings(and bulk) and integers.
+Redis protocol is composition of array, strings(and bulk) and integers.
 For example executing command `SET key value` is no more that serializing array of strings `["SET","key","value"]`.
-Cammands can be executed by
+Commands can be executed by

     Future f = command.send_object(["SET","key","value"]);